 ๐Ÿš€ Microservices Scaling Patterns

 Welcome back to The Code Hut Distributed Systems series!
-In this post, we’ll explore how to scale microservices effectively to handle increasing load and maintain performance.
+In this post, we’ll explore how to scale microservices effectively to handle increasing load, maintain performance, and ensure resilience.

 Microservices allow independent scaling of services, but improper scaling can lead to bottlenecks, downtime, or excessive costs.
 Understanding scaling patterns ensures your system remains responsive and resilient.

-• Load Balancing: Distribute requests across multiple instances using a load balancer.
+• ⚖️ Load Balancing: Distribute requests across multiple instances using a load balancer (e.g., NGINX, HAProxy, or cloud-managed load balancers).

-• Partitioning / Sharding: Split data or traffic across multiple instances to reduce contention.
+• ๐Ÿ“‚ Partitioning / Sharding: Split data or traffic across multiple instances to reduce contention.
+Examples include database sharding or Kafka topic partitioning.

 // Run multiple instances behind a load balancer